Treating Trauma, Mental Health, and Substance Abuse

 LPCS, MAC

-Clinical Director Joseph holds two Masters Degrees, Master of Science in Counseling Psychology and Master of Education in Adult Education, both received from the University of Southern Mississippi.
+Clinical Director Joseph holds two Master's Degrees, Master of Science in Counseling Psychology and Master of Education in Adult Education, both received from the University of Southern Mississippi.
 He is a Licensed Professional Counselor in the state of Alaska, a Nationally Certified Master Addiction Counselor by the National Association for Alcoholism & Drug Abuse Counselors, and a National Certified Counselor by the National Board of Certified Counselors.
 He has worked in the field of addictions treatment since 1998 and has been a practicing mental health clinician and psychotherapist since 2003.
 He has worked in the public sector in inpatient, residential and outpatient Substance Abuse treatment programs as a Chemical Dependency Counselor and Clinician, as a Crisis Stabilization Unit Coordinator, and as a Mental Health Clinician and Clinical Supervisor.
 Joseph has 21 years of experience in helping people heal from Substance Use and Mental Health Disorders.
 He approaches therapy as a solution oriented therapist with a strong cognitive behavioral flavor.
 Joseph is an International trainer in Brainspotting (BSP) trauma-focused reprocessing therapy, which he often utilizes to facilitate client healing from trauma effect.
 He is experienced in treating a wide variety of issues but specializes in the treatment of addictions, trauma effect, depression and other mood disturbances, and anxiety syndromes.
 Joseph is also one of our cofounders, and provides clinical supervision for many of our counseling staff.

 NICOLETTE CARRASCO